 United States Warns Americans Not To Travel To Venezuela As Tensions Rise

 The State Department warned Americans on Tuesday not to travel to Venezuela, citing crime, civil unrest and the arbitrary detention of U.S. citizens.
-It came the same day that Venezuela's top prosecutor announced that the opposition leader, who the United States supports, is being investigated and barred from leaving the country.
+It came the same day that Venezuela's top prosecutor announced that the opposition leader, whom the United States supports, is being investigated and barred from leaving the country.

 "Security forces have arbitrarily detained U.S. citizens for long periods," the travel advisory stated.
 "Venezuelan authorities may not notify the U.S. Embassy of the detention of a U.S. citizen, and consular access to detainees may be denied or severely delayed."

-The warning was released in the wake of protests racking Venezuela, and as tensions between Washington and Caracas have escalated after President Trump voiced support for Juan Guaidó.
+The warning was released in the aftermath of protests racking Venezuela and as tensions between Washington and Caracas have escalated after President Trump voiced support for Juan Guaidó.

 The 35-year-old opposition politician recently proclaimed himself interim president until free elections could take place.
-In early January, he was elected the president of the National Assembly, a legislative body which the U.S. State Department considers to be the "last remaining democratically elected institution."
+In early January, he was elected the president of the National Assembly, a legislative body the U.S. State Department considers to be the "last remaining democratically elected institution."
 Guaidó says President Nicolás Maduro's second term is illegitimate because of a fraudulent presidential race.

-On Monday, seeking to bolster Guaidó's power, Treasury Secretary Steven Mnuchin and National Security Adviser John Bolton announced sweeping sanctions aimed at weakening Maduro's grip on the oil-rich country: all assets of state-owned oil company PDVSA that are subject to U.S. jurisdiction will be frozen, and all U.S. citizens prohibited from trading with the company.
+On Monday, seeking to bolster Guaidó's power, Treasury Secretary Steven Mnuchin and national security adviser John Bolton announced sweeping sanctions aimed at weakening Maduro's grip on the oil-rich country: All assets of state-owned oil company PDVSA that are subject to U.S. jurisdiction will be frozen and all U.S. citizens prohibited from trading with the company.

 More than 100 individuals, entities and aircraft have been designated as blocked property, according to the White House.